Travel group Thomas Cook battles for survival ahead of Monday deadline

 The bosses of the world’s oldest travel company were still meeting lenders and creditors in London on Sunday to try to thrash out a last-ditch deal to keep the company afloat.

-The company’s board will then meet in the early evening to decide the company’s fate, with it potentially going into administration in the early hours of Monday.
+The company’s board will then meet in the early evening to decide the company’s fate, with the business potentially going into administration in the early hours of Monday.

-Running hotels, resorts, airlines and cruises, Thomas Cook has 600,000 customers on holiday, meaning governments and insurance companies could be forced to step in and bring them home if the company goes out of business.
+Running hotels, resorts and airlines, Thomas Cook has 600,000 customers on holiday, meaning governments and insurance companies could be forced to step in and bring them home if the company goes out of business.

 Unions and the opposition Labour party have urged the government to stump up the cash, but the foreign secretary appeared to dismiss that idea on Sunday.